inaka/elvis_core/doc_rules/elvis_text_style/no_redundant_blank_lines.md

 ## Quick fix

-Use an Erlang code formatter.
+Use an Erlang code formatter which is strict about blank lines.

 ## Options